isc-projects/kea/doc/sphinx/arm/hooks.rst

    hop count: 1, identified by remote-id: 01:02:03:04:0a:0b:0c:0d:0e:0f and subscriber-id: 1a:2b:3c:4d:5e:6f

-In addition to logging lease activity driven by DHCPv6 client traffic, the hooks library also logs entries for the following lease management control channel
+In addition to logging lease activity driven by DHCPv6 client traffic, the hook library also logs entries for the following lease management control channel
 commands: lease6-add, lease6-update, and lease6-del.
 Each entry is a
 single string with no embedded end-of-line markers, and it will typically have the following form: